ioBroker/dev-server/README.md

 `--backupFile <filename>` Provide an ioBroker backup file to restore in this dev-server.
 Use this option to populate the dev-server with data (and possibly other adapters).

+`--symlinks` Use symlinks instead of packing and installing the current adapter for a smoother dev experience.
+Requires JS-Controller 5+.

 ### `dev-server run`

 Run dev-server, the adapter will not run, but you may test the Admin UI with hot-reload.